Mark Swan

 Mark Swan (born 2 July 2001) is a British Paralympic powerlifter.
-He represented Great Britain at the 2024 Summer Paralympics.
+He won a silver medal representing Great Britain at the 2024 Summer Paralympics and a gold medal for England at the 2026 Commonwealth Games.

 Career

 Swan represented England at the 2022 Commonwealth Games and won a silver medal in the lightweight powerlifting event.

 Swan represented Great Britain at the 2024 Summer Paralympics and won a silver medal in the 65 kg powerlifting event.

+Representing England, he won the gold medal in the lightweight powerlifting competition at the 2026 Commonwealth Games.